kboomska/flutter-internationalization/README.md

   title: Text(AppLocalizations.of(context)!.hello),
 ),
 ```
-> Note The Material app has to actually be started to initialize `AppLocalizations`.
+> ❗ **Note** The Material app has to actually be started to initialize `AppLocalizations`.
 If the app hasn’t yet started, `AppLocalizations.of(context)!.hello` causes a null exception.

 This code generates a `Text` widget that displays `“Hello”` if the target device’s locale is set to English, and `“Привет”` if the target device’s locale is set to Russian.
 In the `arb` files, the key of each entry is used as the method name of the getter, while the value of that entry contains the localized message.